 A TLD Dosimeter Badge, is one of the most common types of TLD dosimeters that are used by professionals.
 This type of TLD dosimeter is mostly seen in use for monitoring the beta and gamma radiation that is emitted from x-ray machines.

 TLD dosimeter badges are extremely important for professionals who are operating cabinet x-ray systems, x-ray fluorescence equipment, and x-ray diffraction equipment.
 TLD dosimeter radiation badges are also a must for pregnant women workers who are in lab settings in which energetic beta emitters, gamma emitters and x-ray radiation emitters are in use.
-These badges provide a tangible exposure record.
+These badges provide a tangible exposure record that can be monitored and used to help keep people safe from contact with excessive amounts of radiation.

 TLD DOSIMETER BRACELET

 A TLD Dosimeter Bracelet, is especially important for professionals who use their hands and fingers a great amount while working in settings with exposure to radiation.
 TLD dosimeter bracelets are usually used in the mail processing industry, in medical environments, and in industrial facilities.
-What a TLD dosimeter does, is that it monitors beta, gamma, and x-ray radiation exposure.
+TLD dosimeters monitor levels of beta, gamma, and x-ray radiation exposure.

 TLD RING DOSIMETER